liebki/RawgNET/README.md

 ## Roadmap

+- Get everything from the api inside RawgNet (WIP)
-- Clean up the messy RawgAccessManager!
+- Clean up the messy RawgAccessManager!!
 - More to come..